Beyarz/vertical/README.md

 # Vertical

-A new vertical line is generated every second.
+A new vertical line every second.
 <br>
 The amount of seconds can easily be adjusted aswell as color & size.
 <br><br>